marteinn/wagtail-alt-generator/README.md

 - `ALT_GENERATOR_MAX_TAGS`: The maximum amount of tags to use from service (default `-1`, unlimited)
 - `ALT_GENERATOR_PROVIDER`: The provider you would like to use (`wagtailaltgenerator.providers.cognitive.Cognitive` is default)
 - `ALT_GENERATOR_MIN_CONFIDENCE`: The minimum accepted percentage of confidence the provider has in describing the image (default `0`, accept any).
 - `ALT_GENERATOR_PREFER_UPLOAD`: If you want your provider to read asset by url, or through binary upload (default `True`, always try to post image).
-Only Cognitive Services supports this.
+Only Azure Cognitive Services supports this.

 ## Providers

-### Microsoft Cognitive Services
+### Azure Cognitive Services

-Microsoft's computer vision API.
-[Docs](https://microsoft.com/cognitive-services/en-us/computer-vision-api)
+Azure's computer vision API.
+[Docs](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/)

 - (+) Supports both tags and descriptions
-- (-) Requires monthly API key rotation

 #### Settings

 - `ALT_GENERATOR_PROVIDER`: `'wagtailaltgenerator.providers.cognitive.Cognitive'`
-- `COMPUTER_VISION_API_KEY`: Microsoft Cognitive Services API key
+- `COMPUTER_VISION_API_KEY`: Azure Computer Vision API key
+- `COMPUTER_VISION_REGION`: The default region to use, e.g. westus, northeurope, etc

 ### AWS Rekognition